eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 This ensures I leave my home on time.
 If it's something especially important I often add 15m to the travel block as a buffer.

 ## Choice of Tools

+_Use tools that are effective and you like._

 What productivity app should I use?
 Reminders?
 Linear?
 Todoist?
 A bullet journal?